hatkirby/lingo-archipelago/README.md

 Any other snipe is considered out of logic.
 This includes sniping The Bearer's MIDDLE while standing outside The Bold, sniping The Colorful without opening all of the color doors, and sniping WELCOME from next to WELCOME BACK.

-Because these puzzles are invisible to the player, they are not affected by panel shuffling.
-Additionally, they are all white puzzles, so they are not affected by color shuffling.
+When panel shuffle is enabled, these puzzles are made visible to the player, because it would otherwise be impossible to solve them.
+Thus, when panel shuffle is enabled, no sniping is ever required.